 Organisations use high-level KPIs to focus on the overall performance of the business.
 Meanwhile, low-level KPIs are prominently used to target processes in different departments such as finance, payroll and HR.

-Whether you’re a standalone employee or part of a larger payroll team, these performance metrics will provide you with the knowledge to track the success of key business objectives, ensure payroll resources are distributed correctly and help support your employees.
+Whether you’re a standalone employee or part of a larger payroll team, these payroll performance metrics will provide you with the knowledge to track the success of key business objectives, ensure payroll resources are distributed correctly and help support your employees.

 What are payroll KPIs?